Our Firm’s Principals

 Associate Director, Government Affairs & Legislative Policy

 Kenny has developed political campaign experience working for several Senate and Congressional campaigns during the 2010 mid-term election cycle, assisting in data collection, data analysis, policy research, and other field activities.
 In 2012, Kenny worked for another Senate campaign, attending county conventions and interfacing with state delegates on behalf of the campaign.
+Kenny has been a speaker for various events, including a seminar course at the University of Columbia School of Public Health.

 Kenny was raised in Louisville, KY and graduated from the Louisville Collegiate High School as an AP Scholar.
 Kenny attended the University of Kentucky, where he was a member of the men’s tennis team for three years.
 He finished pursuing his education at the University of Louisville with a Bachelor’s Degree in Biology, spending a year as the Volunteer Assistant Coach for the University of Louisville women’s tennis team.
+He is currently on the Board for Safari Club International’s DC Chapter, a group focused on preserving fishing and hunting access and the conservation of vulnerable fish and game species.

 James J. Hennelly